 What did you think?

 Would you wear these outfits?
 Do you watch Outlander?
 Have you read the books?
-Are you utterly besotted with Jamie, as I am?
-Are you excited for Book 9 and/or Season 2 of the show?
+Are you excited for season 5?
 Let me know in the comments!

 Editor’s note: This post was originally published in 2016; it was completely updated and revamped in 2019 with new photos and information.